nswerner/handmade/NOTES.md

     30) Product Index - one tall image throws the row size for every image
         - Maybe add div around image itself, make image height auto and the surrounding div 11vw with overflow hidden

     31) App looks slightly shifted to the right

+    32) Add first name/ last name to the User model and profile dropdown

+    33) Remove Lorem Ipsum on the Product Show Overview Page